Envika/PUILENT-Event-Silencer-Template-For-Stellaris/README.md

 ## Features

 - Silences specific Stellaris events by overriding them
-- Simple, clean, and modular template for quick customization
+- Simple, clean, and modular Tool for quick customization
 - Great for debugging broken or spammy mods
 - Minimal setup required — all event management is done via the GUI app
 - The GUI automatically handles folder structure and load order placement